tinacms/tina.io/content/blog/a-b-test-with-tina.md

 }
 ```

 We now need to add are fields we want our content team to be able to edit, so that would be the ID, the page to run the test against, and the variants we want to run.
-We also want to be able to run tests on any number of pages so we will be using a list of objects.
+We also want to be able to run tests on any number of pages so that we will be using a list of objects.

 > If you want to learn more about all the different field types and how to use them, check them out in our [Content Modeling documentation.](https://tina.io/docs/schema/)